khoadaniel/custom-llm-agent-demo/README.md

 ➡️ This observation sparked an idea: What if we could make the ordering and payment process more efficient, enhancing customer satisfaction, streamlining staff workflow, and ultimately boosting Zeit für Brot's revenue (_sorry for the buzzwords_)?

 ## 💡 The Solution: The Integration of an LLM-agent
-This solution proposes intergrating a custom LLM agent into the Point of Sale (POS) system.
+This solution proposes integrating a custom LLM agent into the Point of Sale (POS) system.
 The agent will translate the staff's orders into API requests, registering items in the POS system without manual entry.

 ## Workflow Simplified:
 👩‍💼 Staff-Customer Interaction: A staff takes an order from a customer, speaking into their headset.
 Notice the "agent" signpost, allowing the LLM agent to differentiate between casual conversation and an official prompt.